 The challenge we faced was to fit all of this into a 2 days course!
 But we did it and the result is a weekend course jam-packed with practical bushcraft skills, knowledge and advice that can be applied immediately.

 This course is for those wish to learn as much as possible in the shortest possible time.

 The emphasis is very much on practical application rather than theory.
 We will demonstrate all techniques but, for you to make these techniques your own, the course requires your full participation.
 This will probably be tiring and possibly frustrating but always rewarding.

 In return for applying yourself you will gain a set of skills which is extremely enabling, whether you are camping in the woods for a weekend or undertaking an expedition.

-What Our Clients Say About the Bushcraft Essentials Course:
+What Our Customers Say About the Bushcraft Essentials Weekend Course:

 “Thanks Paul, James, Ian and Matt for a brilliant couple of days!
 Really enjoyed it…” Tim Edwards.